 Medical malpractice occurs when medical professionals neglect their duty to care for patients.
 Common forms of medical malpractice may include:

 - Administering an incorrect dosage of medication to patients

-Medical malpractice onshore is a common form of personal injury lawsuit.
-For a very long time, though, medical professionals were exempt of being sued for medical malpractice on cruise ships.
+Medical malpractice onshore is a common form of a personal injury lawsuit.
+For a very long time, though, medical professionals were exempt from being sued for medical malpractice on cruise ships.

 This changed in 2014.
 A patient onboard a Royal Caribbean ship hit his head and was given the okay to keep vacationing from onboard doctors.
 What the doctors failed to notice was that the man had a brain injury that would kill him only hours later.
 This case was taken to court, and reversed the 100-year rule regarding cruise ship medical care.

 Overturning this ruling is important to note no matter what injury you sustain on cruise ships.
 In the past, doctors relied on laws that said passengers should not expect the same quality of care onboard as they do onshore.
 Not anymore, and that’s a good thing.
 You deserve the same amount of care for your injuries whether you are in a hospital at home or in a medical care unit on a cruise ship.